Sleep Awareness Week is here and what better time to remind us all the importance of a good night’s sleep.

 so essentially these people would crave certain foods more and be less likely to be satisfied at the end of a meal.

 Now sleep can be complex and there are a myriad of reasons why some people don’t get enough.
 These basic sleep hygiene techniques should help you get a more restful nights sleep.

 But if you are struggling with your sleep, here are a few suggestions:

 - Have a consistent schedule for sleep time.
 This aligns circadian rhythms from one day to the next, so that melatonin production is at optimal levels for sleep preparation.

 - Use relaxation exercises just before going to sleep.
 This helps switch your mind off from past and future events and enables a better night’s sleep

 - Do not eat within 2-3 hours of sleep, this can decrease your sleep quality.

 - Don’t drink too much water the hour before bed to avoid waking to go to the toilet at night.

 - Avoid alcohol in the few hours before bed.
 Although it can be sedating, it affects the chemical messengers associated with various sleep phases, and is particularly disruptive to the REM phase causing wakefulness or restlessness.

-- Keep your bedroom as dark as possible and avoid screens (televisions, computers, smartphones etc) for the 30 minutes before bed.
-Again, artificial light will affect your melatonin production and your body will feel that it’s not ready for bed.
+- Keep your bedroom as dark as possible and avoid screens (computers, smartphones etc) for the 30 minutes before bed.
+Artificial light will affect your melatonin production and your body will feel that it’s not ready for bed.